BU-DiSC/endurance/README.md

 ## Project Structure
 Our project is separated into repositories to maintain a consistent structure.
 Below is a short description for each of the repositories to help any user of this project:

-1. **jobs** - This repo contains the main entry point defined in endure.py for each job.
+1. **jobs** - This repo contains the main entry point defined in axe.py for each job.
 There are separate files dedicated to each job that can be identified using the filenames.

-2. **endure** - This repo contains multiple other repositories divided by use case as defined below:
+2. **axe** - This repo contains multiple other repositories divided by use case as defined below:

-   &emsp;a. **endure/lcm** - This repo contains the folders and files responsible for the *Learned Cost Model (LCM)* that helps learn the cost surface for the implemented solution.
+   &emsp;a. **axe/lcm** - This repo contains the folders and files responsible for the *Learned Cost Model (LCM)* that helps learn the cost surface for the implemented solution.
 Within this directory, there is a *model* folder that contains the files for each LCM model structure (Classic, KLSM, QHybrid, Doestoevsky (YZLSM)).
 The *util* folder contains all utilities used by the models within *lcm*.
 The *data* folder contains code required for generating and using the input (data) files by the models.

-   &emsp;b. **endure/lsm** - This repo contains the analytical solver repository called *solver* that is used as the basis of comparison as well as files associated with the structure of the lsm.
+   &emsp;b. **axe/lsm** - This repo contains the analytical solver repository called *solver* that is used as the basis of comparison as well as files associated with the structure of the lsm.
 It has a *types.py* file that is used throughout our project to define each type used.
 The project also has cost files that use the equations from the cost model (as stated in the paper) to calculate the cost of each operation for all models.
 There is a also a data_generator file that is used for generation of data from a given sample space uniformly at random.

-   &emsp;c. **endure/ltune** - This repo contains the folders and files responsible for the *Learned Tuner (LTuner)* that helps predict the best configuration for the LSM Tree as per the solution proposed in the paper.
+   &emsp;c. **axe/ltune** - This repo contains the folders and files responsible for the *Learned Tuner (LTuner)* that helps predict the best configuration for the LSM Tree as per the solution proposed in the paper.
 Within this directory, there is a *model* folder that contains the files for each Ltuner model structure (Classic, KLSM, QHybrid, Doestoevsky (YZLSM)).
 The *util* folder contains all utilities used by the models within *ltune*.
 The *data* folder contains code required for generating and using the input (data) files by the models.

-   &emsp;d. **endure/util** - Contains utility files that are used generally by all modules.
+   &emsp;d. **axe/util** - Contains utility files that are used generally by all modules.